-How two formerly incarcerated women are keeping courts accountable — with help from students, retirees and Fiona Apple
+Once jailed, these women now hold courts accountable — with help from students, retirees and Fiona Apple

 By this Monday afternoon in February, the court watchers had collectively observed 2,500 bond hearings, and their judge of the day was one who the court watchers considered least likely to let people out of jail.

-The judiciary has said in statements that it welcomes feedback from the community, but emphasized that judges rule on the facts and the law, listening to arguments from defense attorneys and prosecutors about safety and severity of charges before making a decision in any one case.
+The judiciary has said in statements that it welcomes feedback from the community, but emphasized that judges rule on the facts and the law, listening to arguments from defense attorneys and prosecutors about criminal history, community safety and the severity of charges before making a decision in any one case.

 From their homes across the country, the court watchers called into the bond hearing and wondered what those decisions would look like today.